padmanabhan-r/Hacker-News-Redesign/README.md

 **3. Search by voice** — Tap the mic in the search bar on Feed or Highlights.
 ElevenLabs Scribe (`scribe_v2`, `language_code=en`) transcribes your query and filters stories instantly.

-**4. Listen to the Pod** — Today's HN++ Pod is pre-baked every day at 1:30 AM GMT.
+**4. Listen to the Pod** — Today's HN++ Pod is pre-baked every day at 01:30 UTC (07:00 IST).
 Open the Podcast tab, hit play.
 Chapter markers let you skip to any story segment.
 Last 14 days are always available.

 **5. Talk to the Bot** — Hit the HN++ Bot button.
 ElevenLabs Conversational AI connects.
 Ask what's trending, who's hiring, what the top thread is about — it answers in real time with live HN context.